...

 Holding Hands

-What Does Flat Affect in Schizophrenia Mean?
+What is Flat Affect in Schizophrenia and Why it Happens

 Get Help.
 Get Better.
 Get Your Life Back.